googleapis/google-api-dotnet-client/README.md

 * UWP
 * Xamarin
 * Unity

-For more details on framework support see [Frameworks.md](Frameworks.md).

 See the [FAQ](FAQ.md#why-arent-unity-xamarin-or-uwp-supported) for details regarding the lack of UWP, Xamarin, and Unity support.